-Stress is a normal part of working life but if your worry levels are damaging your health and impacting your performance, it's time to make some changes.
+Work stress is a normal part of one's career and day-to-day life, but if your worry levels are damaging your health and impacting your performance, it's time to make some changes.

-Get stuck into some stress management techniques that could help you get anxiety under control.
+Get stuck into some stress management techniques that could help you get anxiety under control, become more productive and maintain better work-life balance.

 1. Dive into a healthy hobby